Lobuche and Island Peak Climbing 20 Days

 • Three meals a day (breakfast, lunch, and dinner).

-• Government license holder, English-speaking Nature Excursion native guide with his flight, food, accommodation, insurance, and other required documents.
+• Government-licensed holder, English-speaking Nature Excursion native guide, with his flight, food, accommodation, insurance, and other required documents.

 • A strong porter, who helps you transfer your luggage from one place to another.
 Two trekkers can share one porter.
-Weight limit: 10 kg each and 20 kg in total.
+Weight limit: 10 kg each, with a total of 20 kg.

-• Assistant guide, group of over six people.
+• Assistant guide for groups of over six people.

 • A highly experienced and knowledgeable climbing guide.